FAQ's

 Other costs:

 - Estimated lab and prescription prices done in house will be provided prior to collection.
+An annual basic lab package is included in your memberships

 We recommend that you always carry a medical health insurance plan as this is important to have for emergency room visits, urgent care visits, specialty care, external prescriptions, and external testing and screenings.